Tanaya-27/simple-dice-game/README.md

 - Score never drops below 0
 - The highest 5-round score wins
 - Ties involve a 1-die roll-off for the winner.
 Only authorized players participate

+A valid login to be able to play is:<br>
+Username: test<br>
+Password: test123